codio-templates/hello-turtle-java/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 * `turtle.sh` file is a Bash script that allows for efficient operations on multiple files in the command line.
 * `Turtle.java` is called to enable the Turtle Graphics library.
+* `turtle.cfg` contains the coordinates for the starting location of the turtle window in the pane.

 Follow the directions below to build out this project with your own activities in turtle: